-By rights The House of Love should have been as much of a household name as U2 or fellow Creation alumni Oasis.
+Had the fates been kinder, The House of Love would have been as much of a household name as U2 or fellow Creation alumni Oasis.

 Riding high on the back of a string of sparkling indie singles and rapid sales of their self-titled debut album, they were officially the late ‘80s next big things.

 Championed by John Peel and feted by the music press, they even appeared on Melvyn Bragg’s esteemed high brow arts magazine programme The South Bank Show (see below video).